 1.The standard religious view takes the position that there was a Golden Age in Eden before Eve ate of the Apple.
 Since that fatal bite, the world is fallen, and all hopes for amelioration are transferred to Paradise.
 The world we inhabit is a vale of tears and we “see through a glass, darkly.”
 The author Hilaire Belloc was of this view, and, like other ultra-Catholics, fixated his attention on the Crucifixion as the moment when Christ’s passion purified humanity of its sins, promising a better place for the faithful after death.
 Arthur Lovejoy’s book, The Great Chain of Being, spelled out the Platonic-Christian world view very clearly.
 If an historian is known by the ability to distinguish between change and continuity through the accumulation of empirical evidence, then such “periodization” is irrelevant within this anti-materialist world view.
 See my blog on Nicholas Boyle for an example: https://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/.

 2. In the eighteenth century, Volney and others (Vico, earlier) dramatically intervened in the conservative Christian world-view with the cyclical view of history.
 That secular and “scientific” view is illustrated in Thomas Cole’s famous series The Course of Empire.
 (See http://en.wikipedia.org/wiki/The_Course_of_Empire.)
 Cole’s bleak prognosis remains the preferred interpretation for organic conservatives who liken the course of history to the life cycles of plants (Goethe, for instance).
 A seed germinates, flourishes, then drops to the mold.
 Similarly, a warrior class is feminized by excessive love of luxury, and fails to maintain its defenses, hence is invaded by warrior-barbarians, is destroyed, and we are left with romantic ruins only.
 Such was the vision of those who posited a sequence of inevitable stages in the history of humanity.
-Keep in mind that “the Jews” have been seen as agents of feminization and illicit luxury and debauchery by such as the Nazis and New Dealers alike.
-Asceticism was the ticket to neoclassical order.
+Keep in mind that “the Jews” have been seen as agents of feminization, illicit luxury, and debauchery by such as the Nazis and New Dealers alike.
+Asceticism was the ticket to neoclassical order, a point challenged by romantic Nietzsche in Genealogy of Morals.

 Who then are the moderns?
 We are left with the classical liberals or libertarians.
 These thinkers, following Adam Smith, von Mises, Ayn Rand, Hayek, and the Friedmans, see competitive markets as the route to wealth creation and a better life on earth.
 They are worldly, but not immoralists, for some see the need for state action (see especially the legal theorist Richard Epstein).
 Their European predecessors were the “mechanical materialists” denounced by all the ultra-conservatives, faux liberals, and dialectical materialists who followed.
 It is this school (not necessarily united within their ranks) , who put the future in the laps of our assessing, choosing, individual selves, who reject the fatalism of Vico, Volney, or their Greek and Christian-Platonic predecessors.
 (For more on this subject see https://clarespark.com/2012/09/22/materialist-history-and-the-idea-of-progress/.)